Japanese visa renewal, part 1: tax forms (kazeishoumeisho and nozeishoumeisho)

 Tried again on a weekday morning, and the machine wouldn't play ball.
 I assumed I had to use a conbini in the same area I lived in.
 So I went home, and gave this a 3rd go at a convenience store near my apartment.
 And a 4th, 5th, and 6th go.
 With an error message every time.

 Y'see, your My Number is valid for as long as you're in Japan.
 But the card's ability to access electronic documents has to be renewed along with your visa.
-My card's digital validity expired back with my Working Holiday Visa.
-I didn't know, and I didn't update it.
-Bugger.
+Mine expired back with my first Working Holiday Visa.
+I didn't know, and I didn't update it when I got my work visa.

 There wasn't enough time to get the digital certificate validity renewed in between.
 So, that plan was officially shot to hell.